 The university pays directly or reimburses individuals for expenses that are necessary and appropriate to conduct university business.
 Key considerations and associated processes are found in Business and Travel Expense Policies Fundamentals.
-The university outlines its core responsibility, guiding principles and IRS regulations with regard to business and travel expenses in Administrative Guide Memo 5.4.2.
+The university outlines its guiding principles and the IRS regulations for business and travel expenses in Administrative Guide Memo 5.4.2.

 Individuals traveling on university business are expected to use ground transportation options that are necessary and reasonable.
 The cost of ground transportation should be kept to a minimum and consistent with a reasonable level of comfort, convenience and security for the traveler.
 Specific guidelines and maximums are detailed on the Ground Transportation Policy page.

-The Stanford Travel Card (TCard) is the preferred payment method for travel expenses.
+The Stanford Travel Card (TCard) is the recommended payment option for any travel costs that will not be reimbursed through the per diem method.
 Alternatively, personal funds may be used, and a request for reimbursement can be submitted after the trip.
+For more information on reimbursement methods, see the Topic Overview: Business and Travel Expense Policies page.

 Charter services, such as tour or shuttle buses, require a contract and are payable through a purchase order as a standard non-catalog requisition in iProcurement; and should not be paid with personal funds or the Stanford Travel Card.